derlio/golang-study/en/The Laws of Reflection.md

 type of p: *float64
 settability of p: false
 ```
-The reflection object p isn't settable, but it's not p we want to set, it's (in effect) \*p.
-To get to what p points to, we call the Elem method of Value, which indirects through the pointer, and save the result in a reflection Value called v:
+The reflection object `p` isn't settable, but it's not `p` we want to set, it's (in effect) `\*p`.
+To get to what p points to, we call the `Elem` method of Value, which indirects through the pointer, and save the result in a reflection Value called v:
 ```
 v := p.Elem() //panic: reflect: call of reflect.Value.Elem on float64 Value
 fmt.Println("settability of v:", v.CanSet())